Frezzard2/MindPilot/README.md

 ✅ **Clean UI** – Intuitive, responsive interface built with React and TailwindCSS.

-✅ **Backend-Powered by FastAPI** – Efficient and scalable backend with Cohere integration for natural language generation.
+✅ **Backend-Powered by FastAPI** – Efficient and scalable backend with OpenAI integration for natural language generation.

 ---